Bills

 Note

-When a payment attempt fails, the bill transitions to open rather than void.
-This allows you to take further action, such as retrying the payment or manually marking the bill as paid or void via the API.
+When a payment attempt fails, the bill transitions to past_due rather than void.
+This allows you to take further action, such as recovering the payment or manually marking the bill as paid or void via the API.

 To learn how to retrieve and update bills, see Managing Bills.